The Pulse of K-Entertainment

 Yes.
 Park Chan-wook has won at Cannes three times: the Grand Prix for Oldboy (2004), the Jury Prize for Thirst (2009), and Best Director for Decision to Leave (2022).
 His latest film No Other Choice earned three Golden Globe nominations.

-The 79th Cannes Film Festival runs May 12 to May 23, 2026.
-Park Chan-wook's jury will award the Palme d'Or on May 23 at the Grand Theatre Lumiere in Cannes, France.
+The 79th Cannes Film Festival ran from May 12 to May 23, 2026.
+Park Chan-wook's jury awarded the Palme d'Or on May 23 at the Grand Theatre Lumiere in Cannes, France.
+The schedule mattered because his appointment made him the first South Korean filmmaker to preside over the festival's main competition jury across the full event run.

 Is Park Chan-wook the first Korean Cannes jury president?

 Yes.
 Park Chan-wook is the first South Korean filmmaker to serve as Cannes jury president.
-He is only the second Asian filmmaker to hold the role, following Hong Kong director Wong Kar-wai, who presided 20 years earlier in 2006.
+He is also only the second Asian filmmaker to hold the role after Wong Kar-wai in 2006, which shows how rarely the festival has handed its main competition jury to an Asian director at all.

 What is Park Chan-wook known for?